RallySoftware/jarvis/README.md

 export FLOWDOCK_TOKEN=<user flowdock token>
 export THREAD_POOL_SIZE=<number of threads to give jarvis -- defaults to 100>
 ```
-Your FlowDock token is located on the account page. https://www.flowdock.com/account/tokens
+Your Flowdock token is located on the account page. https://www.flowdock.com/account/tokens

 ## How is Jarvis different from Hubot.

 * Jarvis works on the JVM.
 * Plugins can currently be created with Groovy, Java and Clojure.
 It should be easy to add support for other JVM languages too.
-* Jarvis only works with FlowDock
+* Jarvis only works with Flowdock
-* Jarvis is developed in a more functional style. (full FlowDock message) -> (response)
+* Jarvis is developed in a more functional style. (full Flowdock message) -> (response)
-* Jarvis is designed to take full advantage of FlowDock context.
+* Jarvis is designed to take full advantage of Flowdock context.
 * Jarvis can be used in private flows.
 * Jarvis can be invited to flows, and be asked to leave.